AditiKhandelia/CS253-CPP-ASSIGNMENT/README.md

 ### main.cpp
 - The main function of the system

-### class.h
+### class.cpp
-- The main header file for the system.
+- The main classes file for the system.
 - Contains the classes Car_Class, Customer_Class, Employee_Class and Manager_Class.
 - Contains Utility Functions.